-iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1000+ Price
+iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1,000-Plus Price

 Intel XMM 7560 LTE Modem

-iPhones have always been noted for their fast download and upload speeds even when utilizing mobile data.
+iPhones have always been noted for their fast download and upload speeds, even when utilizing mobile data.
 With the iPhone 8/iPhone Edition, Apple is rumored to feature the Intel XMM 7560 modem, which is capable of download speeds of up to 1Gbps through LTE.
 This would allow the iPhone 8/iPhone Edition to practically be future-proof, as the device would be able to achieve, at least in theory, cellular download speeds that are borderline 5G.

 [Featured Image by Spencer Platt/Getty Images]